cyberark/summon/_includes/content.md

 <h1 id="examples">examples</h1>

 Summon is meant to work with your existing toolchains.
-If you can access environment variables, you can us Summon.
+If you can access environment variables, you can use Summon.

 Here are some specific examples of how you can use summon with your current tools.